MJKWoolnough/limage/ora/README.md

 ```
 Decode reads an ORA layered image from the given Reader

-It accepts a *zip.Reader and it is the callers responsibility to handle it
+It accepts a *zip.Reader and it is the callers responsibility to handle it.

 #### func  DecodeConfig